STAND. COM. REP. NO. 802

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO DRIVER'S LICENSE INSTRUCTION PERMIT,"
+"A BILL FOR AN ACT RELATING TO GUN VIOLENCE PROTECTIVE ORDERS,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Transportation that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1726 and recommends that it pass Second Reading and be referred to the Committee on Judiciary and Hawaiian Affairs.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1466, S.D.
+1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
+No. 1466, S.D.
+2.

 Respectfully submitted on behalf of the members of the Committee on Judiciary,